getindiekit/indiekit/docs/configuration/application.md

 A [MongoDB connection string](https://www.mongodb.com/docs/manual/reference/connection-string/).
 Used by features that require a database.

 > [!WARNING]
 > This value may contain private information such as a username and password.
-It’s recommended that you store this value in an environment (or configuration) variable which can only be seen by you and the application.
+Store this value in an environment variable which can only be seen by you and the application.

 To use a specifically named database, include this in your path (the default database name is `indiekit`).
 For example, `mongodb://mongodb0.example.com:27017/custom-name`.